-- Make sure that the motherboard supports the memory.
-It is recommended that memory of the same capacity, brand, speed, and chips be used. - (Go to GIGABYTE's website for the latest supported memory speeds and momery moudles.) - Always turn off the computer and unplug the power cord from the power outlet before installing the memory to prevent hardware damage. - · Memory modules have a foolproof design.
+Make sure that the motherboard supports the memory.
+It is recommended that memory of the same capacity, brand, speed, and chips be used.

+(Go to GIGABYTE's website for the latest memory support list.)

+- Always turn off the computer and unplug the power cord from the power outlet before installing the memory to prevent hardware damage. - · Memory modules have a foolproof design.
 A memory module can be installed in only one direction.
 If you are unable to insert the memory, switch the direction.

-Dual/3 Channel Memory Configuration
+1-4-1 Dual/3 Channel Memory Configuration